Spicy Korean BBQ Chicken Recipe

 I’ve had Spicy Korean BBQ Chicken a lot and in many different variations.
 The marinade and sauce, a red chile base, is famous at traditional Korean BBQ joints, the ones where you cook your meat on a hot griddle in the middle of the table, and in Korean Hot Pots, also known as Bibimbap.

-The base, red chile pepper, also requires garlic and red pepper chile flakes.
-I decided to to consolidate and use chile garlic sauce.
-To balance out the spice, honey and sugar.
+The base for Korean Chicken marinade, red chile pepper, also requires garlic and red pepper chile flakes.
+I decided to to consolidate and use chile garlic sauce, which is generally hot enough for my taste and I like it to make my nose sweat a little.

 If you’ve tried this BBQ chicken recipe, check these out: